People raise voices for ‘Malaiyaha Makkal’ who has been trampled in 200 years

 Kurukkal Somasundaram said that plantation workers that provide maximum economic benefit should be given more responsible attention.
 They are asking for 20 perches of land, a place to stay, a permanent address, recognition as a part of Sri Lanka’s population, and so on”, he said.

 “So we urge today, this government immediately attend to these demands of Plantation workers who are our brothers and sisters.
 Give them their prime rights.
 Give them a proper salary and make the background to live with dignity as Sri Lankans in our country.”
 Ven.
-Dhammathilake Thero said.
+Dhammathilake Thero

 “This is a chance to show solidarity.
 Therefore I participated in this whole journey.
 I hope and wish that they will get their freedom and respect on this island.” said Rev. Sri Jude Vinothan.